ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 a use case-specific projection of the data model.

 The artifacts of the read-only list report from the data model will be stored in the package `Z_RATING_READONLY`.
 Create this package as a sub-package of `Z_RATING`.
-Inside this package the two consumption views `Z_C_Product_ReadOnly` and `Z_C_Rating_ReadOnly` will be created.
-To create the consumption view `Z_C_Product_ReadOnly` create a new data definition.
+Inside this package, the two consumption views `Z_C_Product_ReadOnly` and `Z_C_Rating_ReadOnly` will be created.
+To create the consumption view `Z_C_Product_ReadOnly`, create a new data definition.
 Provide `Z_C_Product_ReadOnly` as the name and `Product View for the RO UI` as the description.
 Select `Z_I_Product` as the referenced object.
 In the subsequent screen select `Data Projection View` as the template and click `Finish`.
 This creates an initial version of the consumption view.
 Use code completion (i.e. `<ctrl> - <space>`) to add all elements of the interface view to the consumption view.
-The resulting source code of the view `Z_C_Product_ReadOnly` is shown in the listing below.
+The resulting source code of the view `Z_C_Product_ReadOnly` is shown in the following listing.

 ```abap
 @EndUserText.label: 'Product View for RO UI'